beet-software/dorm/docs/docs/reference/glossary.md

-A scoped execution of multiple repository operations with commit or rollback semantics. `TransactionalDorm.transaction` exposes this portable capability for Memory, BLoC, MySQL, PostgreSQL, and SQLite.
+A scoped execution of multiple repository operations with commit or rollback semantics. `TransactionalDorm.transaction` exposes this portable capability for the in-memory, BLoC, MySQL, PostgreSQL, and SQLite engines.
 The callback receives a temporary `Dorm`; streams and nested transactions are not available in that context.
 Backend transactions used internally by individual operations are a separate scope.